top of page

 Generally, benefits levels are determined based on home energy costs, taking into account household size and income, as well as other factors.

-If I rent or live in subsidized or public housing, can I receive help from LIHEAP?
+If I rent or live in subsidized or public housing, can I receive help from HEAP?

-Renters are eligible for LIHEAP assistance.
+Renters are eligible for HEAP assistance.
 Many renters pay for their energy costs directly, while others pay these costs indirectly, through their rent.
-In either case, you may be eligible for LIHEAP if you otherwise meet the program qualifications.
+In either case, you may be eligible for HEAP if you otherwise meet the program qualifications.

-You said I don’t qualify for LIHEAP.
+You said I don’t qualify for HEAP.
 I think you made a mistake.
 What can I do?

 You have the right to appeal any decision made by us.
 The appeal process is outlined in the denial notice that you received.
 If you didn’t receive a denial notice or cannot find the notice that explains the appeals process, contact our office for further information.
 We will explain the appeals process to you.